eliminmax/colortest/README.md

 output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern, and generate it following a specific procedure.

+Each program is entirely my original work unless otherwise noted.
+My understanding and comfort with the languages I've used varies greatly.

 ## Languages

 At the current moment, I've implemented it in the following languages: